 Each student is issued a locker equipped with a deadbolt lock that has a new combination each school year.
 Only the teacher and the student know the locker combination.
 Because of the many problems that can arise, students are not to share their lockers or combinations.
-Students are required to lock their personal items in their lockers including cell phones and large back packs or tote bags.
-Students may only carry string back packs to classes.
 Each student is responsible for the use and contents of the locker issued to him/her.
 The locker is to be kept clean.
 Lockers are the property of the Raytown School District and under joint control of both the student and the school administration.
 In the event of an emergency, administrators may conduct periodic locker checks.